donotturnoff/mpvcontrol/README.md

 ## Dependencies

-This script depends on https://github.com/wis/mpvSockets for maintaining separate sockets for each instance, and the socat utility for performing socket communications.
+This script depends on https://github.com/wis/mpvSockets for maintaining separate sockets for each instance, the socat utility for performing socket communications, and the jq utility for parsing JSON.